WohlSoft/Moondust-Devkit-Help/EditLevel/ContextMenu.md

 Applying to the single item.

-- **Resize** - Will switch into resizing mode of one seleted item.
+- **Resize** - Will switch into resizing mode of one selected item.
 Not apply to item group, only for single item.
 Supported by some blocks (sizable blocs) and by physic environments zones.
 - **Jump to Exit/Entrance** - You will jump to opposite warp point, if it already placed on the map.